UNITED STATES

 Total | $ |

-The Company has reviewed the carrying value of intangible assets and has determined there was no impairment during either of the nine months ended September 30, 2023 or 2022.
+The Company has reviewed the carrying value of intangible assets and has determined there was no impairment during the nine months ended September 30, 2024 or 2023.

 The Company’s equity investments consist of nonmarketable equity securities in privately held companies without readily determinable fair values.
 Unless accounted for under the equity method of accounting, the investments are reported at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or similar investment of the same issuer.